holoviz/holoviz/hep/hep1.md

 Colorcet and Param which are covered above) should drop support for Python 3.7 as soon as possible to support a minimum Python of 3.8.
-Following release of Bokeh 3.2.0 there should be one further release per HoloViz project that supports Python
+Following release of Bokeh 3.2.0 there should be one further release per HoloViz project that supports Python.

 ## Copyright
 This document is placed in the public domain or under the CC0-1.0-Universal license, whichever is more permissive.